Imvely/roro_planner/README.md

-# 🌍 Loro Planner – Your AI Travel Companion ✈️
+# 🌍 RORO Planner – Your AI Travel Companion ✈️

 **Planning a trip but unsure where to go or how to organize your route?**
-✨ **Loro Planner** is here to solve your travel worries!
+✨ **RORO Planner** is here to solve your travel worries!

 ## 🚀 Features